suganth1997/the-method-video-files/the_method/script.md

 * I have modified the base accordingly for construction but the area is the same.

-* With this setup we could clearly see that it will be in balance when we hinge it at the centroid,
+* With this setup we could intuitively say that it will be in balance when we hinge it at the centroid,

 * which is also true as if we distribute uniform mass over the triangle, the centroid would be its center of gravity,